 - Shutter speed if tripod and ND filter: 2-3 seconds.
 Bracket and experiment with the light.

 - Either use a shutter release cable or set the camera to self-timer.

 Waterfall photography shutter speed adjustments and their effect

 If you want the effect of smooth water, you need to use a slower shutter speed.

+I have carried a tripod to capture one motion waterfall picture.
 The average person cannot hold a camera steady for longer than 1/30 second and will use a tripod starting at 1/20 seconds.

 - If you have a tripod, set your camera on shutter priority, and set the shutter no faster than 1/20 second.
 I usually start at 1/5 seconds or slower if I have an ND filter.
 If it is too bright, try a shorter time.